 The style and the rhythm.
 I immediately fell in love with the orality of the story, as well as with its poetic element.
 It comes from the heart, it is like listening to a song.
 Very similar to Thirsty Sea by Erica Mou, in that sense, which is extremely musical yet it reflects many women's hearts.
 The fact that Queenless is a Polish debut was also a very appealing aspect as we had not yet published a Polish author.
 It is also the first book-length translation by Maggie Zebracka, which felt very special too.

-What can people expect from you in the next 12 months?
+What can readers expect from you in the next 12 months?

 The next 12 months will bring surrealism, gothic and realism from across the world!
 All of that in four books only.
 A very diverse and exciting mix of stories, all from different countries, including our first Bulgarian and South Korean titles.
 They will also represent quite a range of generations, with our youngest author in her 20s and the oldest in her 80s.
 We are also delighted to share that two of these four books are English PEN Awards.